wpendl99/.github/profile/essentials/git/git.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-Git is telling you that it detects a new file named `hello.txt`, but it isn't currently tracking version for that file.
+Git status tells you that it detects a new file named `hello.txt`, but it isn't currently tracking versions for that file.
 To begin tracking versions you need to add it.
-Usually you track all files in my repository directory and so you can tell it to track everything that it doesn't know about with `git add .`.
+Usually you track all files in a repository directory and so you can tell Git to track everything that it doesn't know about with `git add .`.
 Follow this with another call to `git status`.

 ```sh
 ➜  git add .
 ➜  git status

 On branch master
 No commits yet
 Changes to be committed: